webdetails/Viz-SVG/README.md

 * a generic model, that all new visualizations extend (javascript file)
 * a config file to register current available visualizations (js file)
-* a view to implement the SVG rendering (js file)
+* a view to control the SVG rendering (js file)
-* and, a specific model, representing the visualization, that extends the generic model and implements the actual visualizaion logic.
+* and, a specific model (js file), representing the visualization, that extends the generic model and implements the actual visualizaion logic.

 To create a new visualization one must: